Arachni/arachni-debug-rack/README.md

     => {"myparam"=>"myval"}
     [3] pry(#<Sinatra::Application>)>

-As you can see the Pry console was launched and we were able to do some pretty cool stuff with it.
+As you can see, the Pry console was launched and we were able to do some pretty cool stuff with it.

 ### With Arachni